mzavaletavargas/voting-system/README.md

 ## How to run

-docker-compose up
-open http://localhost:3000/ check the events and participate by using.
+`docker-compose up` and open http://localhost:3000/ check the events and participate by using.

 ```
 documentId: 76663232